 Output:

-When used with the OR operator, the LIKE operator can pick rows from a collection of string patterns.
+When used with the OR operator, the LIKE operator can match rows based on a collection of string patterns.

 Syntax: